|Nutritional Guidelines (per serving)|

 - 3 tablespoons celery, finely chopped

-- 1/4 cup parsley (finely chopped or dill)
+- 1/4 cup parsley or dill, finely chopped

 - 3 tablespoons capers, rinsed and drained

 - 4 slices bread

-- 1/2 pound cheese (Cheddar is a classic choice.
-Manchego, or a blend of Manchego and Cheddar, is also a delicious choice.
-So is Swiss cheese.)
+- 1/2 pound cheese (Cheddar is a classic choice, Manchego, or a blend of Manchego and Cheddar, is also a delicious as is Swiss cheese.)

 In a medium bowl, mix tuna with mayonnaise, 3 tablespoons extra-virgin olive oil, caper juice, red onion, celery, and parsley or dill.
 Add salt and pepper to taste.
 Set aside.

 In a small saucepan over medium-high, heat the remaining 2 tablespoons of olive oil.
 Add the capers and cook, stirring or shaking occasionally, until the capers are crisp about 4 minutes.
 There is a fine line between a crispy caper and a burnt caper, so keep your eye on the pan and use your nose as a guide

 Lay out 4 slices of bread.
 Drizzle with olive oil or spread with mayonnaise.